vivek6201/zoop-backend-v2/README.md

       pnpm install
       ```
  - Step 3: copy the contents of .env.example file to .env file, of all the services, and replace the urls of your services
+ - Step 4: Run your Redis Instance locally using docker, or get redis instance online

- - Step 4: Build all services, and then run all of them by writing the commands indivisually
+ - Step 5: Build all services, and then run all of them by writing the commands indivisually
       ```
       pnpm build && pnpm start
       ```
- - Step 4: Run your Redis Instance locally using docker, or get redis instance online

  - That's all.